 - Armed home invasion, stabbing death of occupant

-- Home invasion with intent to steal cannabis plants, co-conspirator shoots occupant
+- Home invasion with intent to steal, co-conspirator shoots occupant

 - Stabbing death while intoxicated

 Rhode Island Murder Charges

 In Rhode Island, the State will charge "murder" which actually encompasses first-degree murder, second-degree murder and manslaughter.